-When considering investment ranges the TAP are cognisant of the costs of rebalancing against the risks associated with movement away from a States' Funds' long-term strategic aims.
-In order to properly manage risk, it is anticipated that under certain circumstances, as deemed appropriate by the TAP, movement away from a States Funds' strategic aims and outside investment ranges may be necessary and is permissible without modification to Strategy.
+When considering investment ranges, the TAP is cognisant of the costs of rebalancing against the risks associated with movement away from a States Fund's long-term strategic aims.
+In order to properly manage risk, it is anticipated that under certain circumstances, as deemed appropriate by the TAP, movement away from a States Fund's strategic aims and outside investment ranges may be necessary, and is permissible without modification to Strategy.

 2.11.
-In these cases the TAP would be expected to assess whether the movement outside the strategic ranges was short-term or long-term and assess the risks associated with such movements.
+In these cases, the TAP would be expected to assess whether the movement outside the strategic ranges was short-term or long-term and assess the risks associated with such movements.
 It would be expected that long-term movement outside strategic ranges would prompt recommendation of amendment to the Investment Strategy Document or rebalancing.